Pat Gelsinger

-Patrick Paul Gelsinger (/ˈɡɛlsɪŋɡɚ/; born March 5, 1961) is an American business executive and engineer currently serving as CEO of Intel.
+Patrick Paul Gelsinger (/ˈɡɛlsɪŋɡɚ/; born March 5, 1961) is an American business executive and engineer, who was the CEO of Intel from February 2021 to December 2024.

-Based mainly in Silicon Valley since the late 1970s, Gelsinger graduated from Stanford University with a master's degree in engineering and was the chief architect of the i486 processor in the 1980s.
-Before returning to Intel, he was CEO of VMware and president and chief operating officer (COO) at EMC.
+Based mainly in Silicon Valley since the late 1970s, Gelsinger graduated from Stanford University with a master's degree in engineering in 1985 and was the chief architect of Intel's i486 microprocessor in the 1980s.
+He was Intel's CTO from 2001 to 2009.
+He left Intel in 2009 and was the CEO of VMware and president and chief operating officer (COO) at EMC, before returning to Intel as CEO in February 2021.
+In 2024, he stepped down as the CEO and from the board of directors.

 Early life and education

 Gelsinger was raised on family farms by his parents, June and Paul Gelsinger, in rural Robesonia, in an Amish and Mennonite part of Pennsylvania.
 As a teenager, he received a high score on a Lincoln Tech electronics technology test, winning an early-admission scholarship.
 He then skipped his final year at Conrad Weiser High School and left home at 16 for college.
-There, he earned the remainder of high school credits for graduation and worked at WFMZ-TV Channel 69 as a technician, while obtaining an associate’s degree from Lincoln Tech in West Orange, New Jersey, in 1979.
-He moved to Silicon Valley to work at Intel as a quality-control technician, at age 18 in 1979.
-While at Intel, he earned a bachelor's degree in electrical engineering, graduating magna cum laude from Santa Clara University in 1983, then a master's degree in electrical engineering and computer science from Stanford University in 1985.
+There he earned the remainder of high school credits for graduation and worked at WFMZ-TV Channel 69 as a technician, while obtaining an associate’s degree from Lincoln Tech in West Orange, New Jersey in 1979.

+In 1979, at age 18, he moved to Silicon Valley to work at Intel as a quality-control technician.
+While at Intel, he earned a bachelor's degree in electrical engineering, graduating magna cum laude from Santa Clara University in 1983, and then earned a master's degree in electrical engineering and computer science from Stanford University in 1985.